el2e10/interpreter-and-compiler-in-go/README.md

  - [ ] Add history in REPL. ie. When the up arrow is clicked the previous statement should appear
  - [ ] Add character escaping in string. eg: r""
  - [ ] Add more building function for arrays
+ - [ ] Add support for bitwise and shift operations
  - [x] Add comments
  - [x] Add support for -ve array indexing